Ex-Proud Boys leader is sentenced to over 3 years in prison for Capitol riot plot

 Donohoe, 35, of Kernersville, North Carolina, apologized to his family, the law-enforcement officers who guarded the Capitol on Jan.
 6 and “America as a whole” for his actions on Jan.
 6.

-“I knew what I was doing was illegal from the very moment those barricades got knocked,” he said.
+“I knew what I was doing was illegal from the very moment those barricades got knocked down,” he said.

 U.S. District Judge Timothy Kelly sentenced him to three years and four months in prison.
 Donohoe could be eligible for release in a month or two because he gets credit for the jail time he already has served since his March 2021 arrest.